 If the user has control of the CONVST pin but does not want to exercise it for every conversion, the control register may be used to start a conversion.
 Setting the CONVST bit in the control register to 1 starts a conversion.
-If the user does not have control of the CONVST pin, a conversion should not be initiated by writing to the control register.
-The reason for this is that the user may get locked out and not be able to perform any further write/read operations.
+If the user does not have control of the CONVST pin, a conversion should not initiated by writing to the control register.
+The reason for this is that the user may get "locked out" and not be able to perform any further write/read operations.
 When a conversion is started by writing to the control register, the SYNC goes low and read/write operations take place while the conversion is in progress.
-However, once the conversion is complete, there is no way of writing to the part unless the $\overline{\text{CONVST}}$ pin is exercised.
-The $\overline{\text{CONVST}}$ signal triggers the SYNC signal low which allows read/write operations to take place.
-SYNC must be low to perform read/ write operations.
-The \overline{SYNC} is triggered low by the \overline{CONVST} signal rising edge or by setting the CONVST bit in the control register to 1.
-Therefore, if there is not full control of the CONVST pin, the user may become locked out.
+However, once the conversion is complete, there is no way of writing to the part unless the CONVST pin is exercised.
+The CONVST signal triggers the SYNC signal low which allows read/write operations to take place.
+SYNC must be low to perform read/write operations.
+The $\overline{\text{SYNC}}$ is triggered low by the $\overline{\text{CONVST}}$ signal rising edge or setting the CONVST bit in the control register to 1.
+Therefore if there is not full control of the CONVST pin the user may end up getting "locked out."